snuvclab/coma/README.md

 In `SketchFab/categories.json`, you can check the existing object categories, along with the original data URL and the license information.

 ## Regarding Code Release
-- The code will likely be released by the beginning of August.
+- ~~The code will likely be released by the beginning of August.~~
+- We are finalizing the code release!